zfoxer/acopath_java/README.md

 ## Usage

-Execute 'java -jar acopath.jar [src node] [dest node] [topology file]' where [src node] is the source node number, [dest node] is the destination node number, and [topology file] is the file of the network topology representation in JSON format.
+Execute _'java -jar acopath.jar [src node] [dest node] [topology file]'_ where _[src node]_ is the source node number, _[dest node]_ is the destination node number, and _[topology file]_ is the file of the network topology representation in JSON format.

-As a client programmer, create a new instance of AntSystem in your code passing as argument a Map<Pair<Integer, Integer>, Long> instance, representing directional connections between nodes and the distacne in betweeen.
-Next, execute the method path(src, dest) where src is the source node and dest the destination to reach.
+As a client programmer, create a new instance of _AntSystem_ in your code passing as argument a _Map<Pair<Integer, Integer>, Long>_ instance, representing directional connections between nodes and their distance.
+Next, execute the method _path(src, dest)_ where _src_ is the source node and _dest_ the destination to reach.
 This returns the valid path which ants converge to.

 Utilises [JSON Simple](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/json-simple/json-simple-1.1.1.jar) [[Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)] for topology input parsing.